 What are title tags and meta descriptions?

 Title tags and meta descriptions are part of a wider set of meta tags in the HTML code that indicates the metadata of your page.
-This information is not displayed on the page itself but is processed by web browsers and search engines to figure out how to display the information.
+This information is not displayed on the page itself but is processed by web browsers and search engines to figure out how to display information in search results pages (SERPs).

 <title>Liquid Light - Award winning web design & digital agency</title>